viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 # Spring AOP

-##  What is aspect-oriented programming¬ù?
+##  What is aspect-oriented programming√Ç¬ù?
 Define an aspect.
 - **Aspect Oriented Programming** is a programming paradigm that used for **separating crosscutting concerns** (like logging) into **single units** called **aspects**
 - The key unit of modularity in OOP is the class, whereas in AOP the unit of modularity is the aspect.
 - Aspects can be a normal class configured through Spring XML configuration or @Aspect annotation.